 The Perfect Hard Boiled Egg

 Eggs often get a bad rap due to a study years ago about cholesterol, although that is only have the story.
 It is true that eggs are a source for cholesterol, but it is the good kind that helps us maintain healthy lifestyles.
 Sometimes the way you cook an it may be worse than the egg itself.
 That is why it is good to know how to cook a hard boiled egg, because there is no added fat and salt is optional.
 I may not be able to make jello, and am just getting the hang of toast, but I never overcook an egg, the peel comes off with ease, and the yoke is always done too perfection without the yucky green stuff!
 Here is my step-by-step guide in how to make the perfect hard boiled egg.

 - Place a single layer of eggs at the bottom of a large pot.

 - Fill with water one inch above the top of the eggs.
 If you use cold water, raise the temperature slowly.
 This will prevent the eggs from cracking.
 If you are more patient, let the eggs come to room temperature before covering with water in order to eliminate cracking due to a drastic temperature change.

 - Bring to a rolling boil, and let boil for one minute with a gas stove, otherwise just turn an electric stove off once you notice them boiling, because there will be enough residual heat to let it boil for another minute.

 - Turn off the heat, cover the pot, and let eggs sit in the water for at least 12 minutes.
-It's nearly impossible to overcook the eggs using this method; therefore, you can leave them in there longer if your busy and can't get to them right away.
+It's nearly impossible to overcook the eggs using this method.

-- Either drain water, or remove eggs using a slotted spoon.
-If you need them to cool quickly cover them with cold water until the eggs are able to be handled!
-Be careful not to use too cold of water that may cause the eggs to crack.
+- Either drain water or remove eggs using a slotted spoon.
+If you need them to cool quickly add cold water to the hot water, until the eggs are able to be handled!
+Be careful not to cool them too quickly, otherwise they will crack.